LisaLisina/Steinblog/_posts/2022-05-08-Saarbrücken.md

 On our way back home, we stopped in Saarbrücken to check out some local climbing gym.

 ### Where we climbed
 There are several climbing gyms in Saarbrücken.
-We decided to check out this one and enjoyed it a lot.
+We decided to check out Kletterzentrum Saarbrücken and enjoyed it a lot.
 ## ![kletterzentrum]({{ "/assets/Saarbrücken/kletterzentrum.jpeg" | relative_url }}) ![hoch]({{ "/assets/Saarbrücken/hoch.jpeg" | relative_url }})

 The atmosphere was amazing with big windows in the bouldering area.
 The rope climbing area provided nice routes and a huge roof.
 Definitely worth a visit.
 A 5/5 boulder brushes experience!